-Content may not constitute a criminal offence requiring police involvement but it may negatively impact the good order and management of the school.
+Principals may continue to investigate the matter for disciplinary purposes, subject to all laws and department but it may negatively impact the good order and management of the school.
 Principals can take action for the online behaviour as outlined below.